KyleMayes/vulkanalia/tutorial/book/src/setup/validation_layers.md

 When you pass such a chain of structs to a Vulkan command, it must iterate through the structs to collect all of the information from the structs.
 Because of this, Vulkan can't know the type of each structure in the chain, hence the need for the `s_type` field.

-The builder structs provided by `vulkanalia` allow for easily building these pointer chains in a type-safe manner.
-For example, take a look at the `vk::InstanceCreateInfoBuilder` builder struct, specifically the `push_next` method.
+The builders provided by `vulkanalia` allow for easily building these pointer chains in a type-safe manner.
+For example, take a look at the `vk::InstanceCreateInfoBuilder` builder, specifically the `push_next` method.
 This method allows adding any Vulkan struct for which the `vk::ExtendsInstanceCreateInfo` trait is implemented for to the pointer chain for a `vk::InstanceCreateInfo`.

 One such struct is `vk::DebugUtilsMessengerCreateInfoEXT`, which we will now use to extend our `vk::InstanceCreateInfo` struct to set up our debug callback.
 To do this we'll continue to modify our `^create_instance` function.
 This time we'll make the `info` struct mutable so we can modify its pointer chain before moving the `debug_info` struct, now also mutable, below it so we can push it onto `info`'s pointer chain: